stackbit-projects/amazing-florist-81a12/content/pages/posts/sed.md

 ---
-excerpt: 'What we like most: classic bouquets at a reasonable price.'
+excerpt: "What we like most: classic bouquets at a reasonable price.
+With\_Flowers and Kisses customers are limited by the online catalog - you can make special requests."
 date: '2016-08-28'
 thumb_img_path: images/art.svg
 thumb_img_alt: Geometric pattern